nrakochy/nrakochy.github.io/clojure/_posts/2016-05-24-First-First-Match-Clojure.markdown

 ---
 layout:     post
-title:      Find first match from sequence of hashes
+title:      Find hash with matching key/value from sequence of hashes in Clojure.
 date:       2016-05-16 13:00:00
-summary:    Find first matching record in sequence of hashes with unique value in a given key
+summary:    Find first matching record in Clojure sequence of hashes with unique value in a given key
-categories: Clojure, Clojure cheatsheet
+categories: cheatsheet
 ---
 Given a sequence of maps with common keys that have unique values, one need only to find the first matching.
 In this case, I needed to match a given URL to a defined URL with a path key: